API Key Generation¶

 For brevity, the labs use the superuser administrator

-; creating API
+account admin; creating API

 administrator accounts using a custom admin role with the least